chef-boneyard/chef-provisioning-vagrant/README.md

   converge true
 end
 ```
-**Note: even though the bento based boxes appear as 'vmware_desktop', 'vmware_fusion' is required here, as it is the name of the virtualbox provider**
+**Note: even though the bento based boxes appear as 'vmware_desktop', 'vmware_fusion' is required here, as it is the name of the vagrant provider**

 # Known Issues
 It would be really nice to do some magic to make the vmware_fusion vs vmware_desktop providers match in the machine_options and the vagrant_box resource, but some magic would happen there...